 At the time organised football was first taken seriously Rovers, in their shirts of cerise and French grey, were certainly one of the most prominent sides.
 Indeed the first-ever representative match between England and a London-based Scotland team, which was played on 5 March 1870 five years before the first official international, featured a Clapham Rovers player, 20-year-old Alexander Nash, at inside-forward.

 Calling that 1870 match an International is certainly something of a misnomer as the Scotland team featured just one player actually born north of the border.

-The match, played at Kennington Oval in front of a crowd reportedly somewhere between 500 and 600, finished 1-1 with England’s goal scored by Alfred Baker who played for Wanderers and the wonderfully-titled No Names FC.
+The match, played at Kennington Oval in front of a crowd reportedly somewhere between 500 and 600, finished 1-1 with England’s goal scored by Alfred Baker who played for Wanderers and yet another brilliantly-named team, No Names FC.

 The second unofficial match was played in November of the same year with England winning by the only goal, scored by Clapham left-winger Robert Walker and the same player notched the goal that earned England a draw in the third encounter played in February 1871.

 When the two sides met again in November 1871 in the penultimate unofficial clash it was the prolific Walker who scored both goals in a 2-1 win and he was joined in the team this time by two other Clapham players, Thomas Baker and Jarvis Kenrick.